billwear/billwear.github.io/index.md

 ---

-### which (The visibility version)
+## which (visibility version)
-The standard system which utility has a massive, often frustrating blind spot: it only searches for executable binaries located on your $PATH.
-If you have a custom shell function or an alias intercepting a command name in your current session, standard which will ignore it completely and point to the binary on the disk.
-This creates "path-blindness" and leads to the "Wrong Tool" syndrome, where you think you are running one version of a tool, but a hidden configuration is actually running another.

-By shadowing the binary with a native shell function that utilizes type -a, we force the shell to reveal its entire command-resolution chain.
-This version acts as a true environment audit, identifying if a command is an alias, a shell builtin, a function, or a file on the disk, and listing them all in their exact order of execution precedence.
+Standard `which` only searches for executable binaries located on your `$PATH`, ignoring aliases, et al.  You get better results from substituting a `type -a` for the command, allowing you to see every version of a given command in the order they're called.

-#### The implementation
+### The implementation

 ```bash
 which() {